Adversarial Domain Adaptation with Prototype-Based Normalized Output Conditioner: Experiments

-The results of the large-scale benchmark \emph{VisDA2017} are reported in Tab.~\ref{tab:visda}.
+The results of the large-scale benchmark \emph{VisDA2017} are reported in Table~\ref{tab:visda}.
 DANN-[f, p] achieves almost the same per-class accuracy as DANN, while CDAN models still outperform other compared domain adversarial training methods.
-SDAN significantly improves the per-class accuracy by 6.7\% over DANN-[f, p], which is comparable with CDAN+E. Both SDAN and CDANE outperform all other comparison methods.
-SSDAN notably improves SDAN and achieves the best per-class accuracy among all domain adversarial training methods.
+NOUN significantly improves the per-class accuracy by 6.7\% over DANN-[f, p], comparable with CDAN+E. Both NOUN and CDANE outperform all other comparison methods.
+PRONOUN notably improves NOUN and achieves the best per-class accuracy among all domain adversarial training methods.